 The model of the depot shows the entire building.
 Union Pacific donated the depot to the city of Cheyenne.

-The floor of the waiting area in the depot features a scale map of the railroad’s route from Omaha, NE to Promontory Summit in the Idaho Territory.
+The floor of the waiting area in the depot features a scale floor map of the railroad’s route from Omaha, NE to Promontory Summit in the Idaho Territory.
 Tables were set up for an event, so I couldn’t get a picture of the entire map.

 The waiting area of the depot–including the tables for the upcoming event that cover most of the railroad map.